-Throughout the years the College’s connection to Bl.
-Mother Teresa has continued.
+Throughout the years the College’s connection to St. Teresa has continued.
 In 1991, when Dr. Thomas E. Dillon was appointed as the second president of Thomas Aquinas College, Mother Teresa responded to an invitation to his inauguration with a letter from India — now a relic of one of the blessed in heaven.
 Unable to attend the festivities, she wrote to extend her congratulations and a loving admonition: “Be God’s hands to serve those entrusted to you and His heart to love them.”

-An alumna of the College, Maggie Isaacson (’86) — now Sr. Marcella, M.C. — has gone on to join Mother Teresa’s Missionaries of Charity.
-Like all of Mother Teresa’s sisters, Sr. Marcella has taken the vows of poverty, chastity, and obedience and an additional vow to serve “Christ in his distressing disguise,” as Mother Teresa had explained in her Commencement Address at the College.
+An alumna of the College, Maggie Isaacson (’86) — now Sr. Marcella, M.C. — has gone on to join St. Teresa’s Missionaries of Charity.
+Like all of Mother Teresa’s sisters, Sr. Marcella has taken the vows of poverty, chastity, and obedience and an additional vow to serve “Christ in his distressing disguise,” as St. Teresa had explained in her Commencement Address at the College.
 “In our congregation we take a fourth vow of giving wholehearted, free service to the poorest of the poor.
 By this vow, we are specially bound to the people who have nothing and nobody, and [we], also, fully depend on Divine Providence.”

 “Mother will always have a ‘mother’s place’ in the heart of every Missionary of Charity,” Sr. Marcella says, “as well as a central place in our religious congregation.
 The M.C. vocation is to satiate the thirst of our Crucified Spouse for love and for souls as He disguises Himself in the poorest of the poor.
-Mother always wanted her Missionaries of Charity to be true to their name, and she never ceased to set before her spiritual children the means to become true Missionaries of Charity through intimacy with Jesus in the Eucharist and through tender and childlike devotion to Our Lady.
+Mother always wanted her Missionaries of Charity to be true to their name, and she never ceased to set before her spiritual children the means to become true Missionaries of Charity through intimacy with Jesus in the Eucharist and through tender and childlike devotion to Our Lady.”